AriFordsham/GHCWiki/commentary/compiler/new-code-gen.md

 Normal GHC developers, who are uninterested in Hoopl, ignore all this.
-If they download HEAD, and then do `git submodule update` they'll get HooplLag, which is always guaranteed to work with HEAD.
+If they download HEAD including all submodules, they'll get HooplLag, which is always guaranteed to work with HEAD.